BirdScan MV1 Radar for wind turbines

 “The key advantage of this system is that the shutdown and restarting of the wind farm are fully automatic.”

-Daniel Früh, Project Manager, Centre for Signal Processing and Communications Engineering (ZSN)
+Daniel Früh, Project Manager, Centre of Signal Processing and Communications Engineering (ZSN)

 The project has not yet been fully completed, however.
 “We are still making some detailed improvements to the way the system detects birds,” says Daniel Früh.
 While the accuracy of the algorithm is still being optimised, one BirdScan installation has already been in operation for several months on the Grenchenberg mountain in the Swiss canton of Solothurn.
 A wind farm with six wind turbines will soon be erected on this site, destined to meet the electricity needs of two thirds of all households and businesses in the town of Grenchen.